DEXA Scans in Mobile, AL

 - The detector is scanned over the area, generating images on a computer monitor.

-What Will I Experience During This Exam?
+What Will I Experience During a DEXA Scan?

 DEXA bone densitometry is a simple, painless, and non-invasive procedure.
-Once on the examination table, you may be asked to remain still and to hold an awkward position for a short period of time while the machine takes measurements.
+Once on the examination table, you may be asked to remain still and to hold an awkward position for a short time while the machine takes measurements.

 Who Interprets the Results and How Do I Get Them?